 For whom: The course is open to PhD students and employees from all disciplinary domains at Uppsala University.
 Maximum 40 participants.

-Location: All seminars take place in room 3 and 4 in house Hubben, Uppsala Science Park, Dag Hammarskjölds väg 38.
+Location: house Hubben in Uppsala Science Park, Dag Hammarskjölds väg 38.

 About the seminars

 This seminar will provide an introduction to different types of IP and how they are relevant to academic research.
 There will be an overview of the international systems relevant for patents, trademarks, copyright and industrial design and a discussion on how to protect a product or idea using various types of IP.

 This seminar will give you insights into patent databases and how to search for patent information, finding and interpreting relevant technical and legal information from the patent literature.

 Please remember to bring your laptop as this seminar includes a practical search session.

 Seminar 3: Tools for communicating research outcomes

 This seminar will give a practical overview of some useful tools for structuring and presenting research outcomes from a commercial point of view.
 The tools include e.g. the SRI NABC method, Business Model Canvas / Lean Canvas and Technology Readiness Levels.

 This seminar will give an overview of different aspects of commercialisation of research outcomes, and how an inventory of IP assets within a project can be performed.
 Information about the innovation support available from UU Innovation will also be presented.